sourcegraph/about/blogposts/strange-loop-2019-better-integration-tests-for-performance-monitoring.md

 ## Q&A:

-1) You mentioned earlier you problems where mostly with database/cache, how did you find that out initially?
+1. You mentioned earlier you problems where mostly with database/cache, how did you find that out initially?

 A: They had a good amount of monitoring, they could look at grafana dashboards that indicated the issues.
 She had second monitor with graphs of cpu idle time of 5 biggest customers.

-2) Did you have to do anything in the library to make sure they weren't getting false positives.
+2. Did you have to do anything in the library to make sure they weren't getting false positives.

-Had a lot of trouble with user login flow.
+A: Had a lot of trouble with user login flow.
 They had to make sure that if a new query was introduced as part of your branch or master that hit the specific logins table, they would discredit that.